Patriots Signaling Cam Newton as QB1 After Big Instagram Welcome Video

 — Zack Cox (@ZackCoxNESN) July 8, 2020

 Stidham was seemingly positioned to take the role, but the 2019 fourth-round pick has only thrown four passes in a regular-season NFL game.
-Heading toward a season that will have either a limited training camp, truncated or canceled preseason, and a regular-season that might even lose a few games, the Patriots may not feel comfortable handing the ball to a quarterback with such little experience.
+Heading toward a season that will have a limited training camp, truncated or canceled preseason and a regular season that might even lose a few games, the Patriots may not feel comfortable handing the ball to a quarterback with such little experience.

 When you combine Newton’s experience with his physical ability and motivation, he seems like the no-brainer choice to be named QB1.

-Patriots Are Already Shining a Light on the Good Cam Newton Does Off the Field
+Patriots Are Already Shining a Light on the Good Newton Does Off the Field

 The Patriots seem to know there is some sort of misconception out there about Newton, and it appears they were conscious about presenting a different side of him that often gets drowned out by the outfits and celebrations.
 It’s funny though, no one seemed quite as judgmental when Rob Gronkowski was doing his thing.
 It was seen as Gronk being Gronk.